jonmbake/jonbake.com/blog/_posts/2019-08-30-creating-a-genome-based-personal-health-plan.md

 The _A allele_ is linked to lower levels of _BDNF_.
 Individuals with _A allele_ can increase _BDNF_ through physical activity according to [this study](https://www.ncbi.nlm.nih.gov/pubmed/23907543/).

-I personally try to get in two four-mile, hilly runs a week (hills make it more like (high-intensity interval training)[https://en.wikipedia.org/wiki/High-intensity_interval_training]).
+I personally try to get in two four-mile, hilly runs a week (hills make it more like [high-intensity interval training](https://en.wikipedia.org/wiki/High-intensity_interval_training)).
 I do hot yoga three times a week and strength train two or three times per week.

 ## Perform High-load, Low-Repetition Strength and HIIT Training